 I had a hand in the lay of the land

 And here we have a big reference to Fellini.
 These lyrics aren’t too grim, but they do deal with something a bit serious that you would never get as a child and most likely miss even as an adult.
 Remember, it was Parks who wrote these lyrics.
 Parks had worked very closely with Brian Wilson (of the Beach Boys).
 So if you read Woodie’s lyrics through that lens, nothing seems especially abnormal.
 The Woodie is evoking surf culture and the lyrics alone are quite similar to “Surf City,” the 1963 song which was the first “surf music” song to ever hit number one on the Billboard Charts.
 However, like the rest of Worthless, the lyrics go deeper than that.
 Mainly this portion: There were bikinis and buns, there were weenies, Fellini just couldn’t forget.* Ok, so you don’t even need to know the details to get sexual vibes from this.
 And you would be spot on.
 Federico Fellini was known as a loose, sexually frustrated man.
-He grew up strictly Roman Catholic, with all its restrictions and guilt-inducing tenets.
+He grew up strictly Roman Catholic and later critiqued all the restrictions and guilt-inducing tenets he felt such an upbringing entailed.
 As such, many of his films dealt with his latent and repressed sexuality, especially towards younger women.
 In fact, almost all of his films contained autobiographical elements that dealt with subtle sexual issues as Fellini grappled with them.
 Further, Fellini loved to break to the fourth-wall, not in any long or drawn out ways, just a quick break followed by a return to the film as expected.
 Cypherd convinced Newman, Parks, and Rees to include a bit of Fellini in the lyrics, especially since Fellini was so well known on the west coast (California) for being a bit of a wild one.
 So literally, these lyrics refer to a beach party with attractive men and women and Fellini just couldn’t forget the sexual energy.
 It’s about sex, it’s always about sex.

 Now, as for Pico, let’s go up to Zuma.
 We don’t know.
 Zuma is a beach, that much is easy.
 We have no idea who or what Pico is.
 Interpretations go two ways.
 One, Pico is a person, possibly a random surf person (Woodie’s master) or Pico was a hidden boy-toy sex object of Fellini (who was likely bisexual, but this was never actually confirmed).
 Cypherd, et. al. were mum about this part of the song.
 Two, it’s referring to Pico Boulevard, which is logical, but Pico doesn’t go anywhere near Zuma beach.
 So take your pick on this one.
 It’s also repeated twice, with no real reason given, perhaps it’s just an auditory device (same for the Texan Limo’s verses).
 I had a hand in the lay of the land is also divided in interpretation.
 One theory is that the Woodie herself is talking about changing the lay of the land, surf culture, the western movement of the population, big Hollywood, movie stars, etc. It’s all quite possible and it’s probably the take I go with.
 The second theory is that this is also about Fellini and it is him talking about the very large impact he had on cinematographic history and Hollywood itself.
 So basically either a “culture” or an “individual.”